By-catch

 How does this happen?

 Fishing nets do not discriminate.
-Take, for example, tuna and salmon fishing, which commonly utilise purse seine nets; these nets can stretch as long as 1.5km and often over 150 metres deep.
-Unsurprisingly, many different species of fish get caught in these nets.
+Take, for example, tuna, salmon, sardine, squid, and mackerel fishing, which commonly utilise purse seine nets.
+These nets can reach more than 2,000 metres (6,500 feet) in length and 200 metres (650 feet) in depth.
+Many different species get caught in these nets, including sea turtles, dolphins and whales.

 Likewise, when longline fishing methods are used to capture fish such as tuna, cod and swordfish, many non-targeted species are caught and killed.

-Longlines can reach across 130 kilometres long and can carry up to 40,000 hooks along it.
+Longlines can reach across 130 kilometres long and can carry up to 40,000 hooks along their length.

 These hooks capture whichever sea animals take the bait.
-By-catch species for longline fishing include sea birds (who dive under the water to eat the bait), like albatrosses, as well as sharks, in high numbers.
+By-catch species for longline fishing include high numbers of sea birds (who dive under the water to eat the bait), like albatrosses, as well as sharks.

 15 of the 22 species of albatross are facing extinction, and the worst threat they face is longline fisheries.